Collaboration Tools profiles are a collection of content types, parsers

 A New Office Document dialog opens.

-- Click in the Value area of the Documents row, click the File Browser and browse to and select an Office file.
+Click in the Value area of the Documents row, click the File

-- Click Open.
-The File Name is automatically populated.
+Click Open.
+The File Name is automatically

 From the File Type row select the appropriate file type.

-As an enhancement to the previously created parser, you could update the parser to set this value automatically.
+As an enhancement to the previously created parser, you could update the

 Click Save to add the PowerPoint file to the